Dill-PICL/GOMAP-singularity/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: Create a report to help us improve
+about: Create a report to help us improve
-Labels: bug
+labels: bug
-Assignees: wkpalan
+assignees: wkpalan
 ---

 **Describe the bug**